Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Nontrivial local observables

 All the results presented above are valid for a 1D KFG particle.
 In the next section, we address the conditions that a 1D KFGM particle must satisfy.
-In particular, we find the mathematical conditions that ensure that the term evaluated at the boundaries in Eq.
+For example, we find the mathematical conditions that ensure that the term evaluated at the boundaries in Eq.
 (38) or (39) (and in Eq.
-(34)) vanishes, and we also give several examples of BCs that satisfy them and others that do not satisfy them.
+(34)) vanishes.
+The latter occurs only for four confining BCs and a one-parameter set of nonconfining BCs.
+We also give other examples of BCs that do not meet these conditions.